Ayben06/UserClassfication/README.md

    We could’ve lowered the cutoffs and reduced the skewness of the data even more.
 Still, we should be careful with removing too many datapoints—as a rule of thumb, we should remove no more than 5%.
 Additionally, we should remember that the data is heavily imbalanced, and removing too many datapoints from the minority class would lead to inaccurate predictions.
    - To study the data distributions without outliers, create all six subplots anew using the `data_no_outliers` `DataFrame`.
 3. **Checking for Multicollinearity**: Identify and remove highly correlated feature variables.
+The term ‘multicollinearity’ refers to a situation where two or more independent variables in a regression model are highly linearly related.
+Such a problem can make it difficult to determine the individual effect of predictors on the dependent variable and can lead to unstable coefficient estimates.

+Although this project considers a classification rather than a regression problem, removing related feature variables is still important.
+A logistic regression model, for example, assumes its predictors are independent.
+Moreover, dealing with multicollinearity helps reduce the dimensionality (the number of feature variables) of a problem; high dimensionality is an issue that the k-nearest neighbors model, for instance, could suffer from.
+(Decision trees and random forests are seldom affected by multicollinearity.)

+The Variance Inflation Factor (VIF) is a measure used to detect the presence of multicollinearity in a dataset.
+A value of 1 indicates that the features are not correlated, while a value greater than 1 suggests the presence of a correlation.
+As a rule of thumb, a variable with a VIF value higher than 5 indicates problematic multicollinearity.

+Your task now is to check for multicollinearity in the data using the variance inflation factor (VIF) metric.
+Identify and remove the numerical feature with the highest VIF value.
+This is done because this feature is likely redundant with others in the dataset, and its removal can help reduce multicollinearity.
+After removing the column, calculate the VIF values again for the remaining numerical features.
+Now identify the feature with the highest VIF value.

 4. **Dealing with NaN Values**: Replace NaN values in the `student_country` column.
-   As it turns out, the string NA in database refers to the country code of Namibia.
+   As it turns out, the string NA in the database refers to the country code of Namibia.
 But after importing the CSV file into a pandas DataFrame, this country code has been translated to     NaN.
 Substitute all NaN values in the student_country column with the string `NAM`.
 6. **Splitting the Data**: Split data into training and testing sets.
 7. **Encoding the Data**: Convert categorical data into numerical data.